danijar/computer-game/ROADMAP.md

     loads in all available DLL files
-    adds them to the world with their file name as name add scripting callbacks to toggle modules by their name Readd forward renderer as alternative
+    adds them to the world with their file name as name add scripting callbacks to toggle modules by their name Merge terrain branch back into master and continue there Readd forward renderer as alternative
 Find window and rendering bug on Intel tablet
 Live reload for scripts